-If you don’t have time to read this, scroll to the bottom for the infographic!
+If you don’t have time to read all the ins & outs of crafting your elevator pitch and just want to get to the “how to” scroll to the bottom for the infographic!

 You Need an Amazing Elevator Pitch